jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 ## Generators

-All functions run-to-completion, right?
-That is, once a function starts running, it finishes before anything else can interrupt.
+All functions run to completion, right?
+In other words, once a function starts running, it finishes before anything else can interrupt.

-Or, so it's been for the whole history of JavaScript up to this point.
+At least that's how it's been for the whole history of JavaScript up to this point.
 As of ES6, a new somewhat exotic form of function is being introduced, called a generator.
 A generator can pause itself in mid-execution, and can be resumed either right away or at a later time.
-So, it clearly does not hold the run-to-completion guarantee that normal functions do.
+So it clearly does not hold the run-to-completion guarantee that normal functions do.

 Moreover, each pause/resume cycle in mid-execution is an opportunity for two-way message passing, where the generator can return a value, and the controlling code that resumes it can send a value back in.

 As with iterators in the previous section, there are multiple ways to think about what a generator is, or rather what it's most useful for.
 There's no one right answer, but we'll try to consider several angles.

-**Note:** See the *Async & Performance* title of this series for more information about generators, and also see Chapter 4 of this title.
+**Note:** See the *Async & Performance* title of this series for more information about generators, and also see Chapter 4 of this current volume.

 ### Syntax